 Evictions have a disproportionate effect on communities of color, women, and children.
 Without access to safe and stable housing, individuals and families can face a variety of negative outcomes, including long-lasting and devastating economic hardships and health problems.

 The Equal Justice Works Housing Justice Program mobilizes a cohort of Fellows to serve low-income individuals residing in the Greater Richmond Region of Virginia who are currently, or at risk of, experiencing housing instability and involuntary displacement, particularly due to eviction.

 Fellows are hosted at legal services organizations in the Greater Richmond Region where evictions and housing instability have reached epidemic proportions.
-During a two-year term, beginning in March 2019, Fellows will provide legal advice, referrals, and full representation for tenants in eviction proceedings; engage in outreach and education activities; and collaborate with community partners to address systematic barriers that contribute to housing instability.
+During a two-year term, Fellows will provide legal advice, referrals, and full representation for tenants in eviction proceedings; engage in outreach and education activities; and collaborate with community partners to address systematic barriers that contribute to housing instability.